seyonv/split_video/README.md

 ---------
 Seyon Vasantharajan(seyon.vasantharajan@gmail.com)

-Credit to Alexis Bezverkhyy <alexis@grapsus.net> for ffsplit.sh, which I only only made minimal modifications to his original
+Credit to Alexis Bezverkhyy <alexis@grapsus.net> for ffsplit.sh, which I only only made minimal modifications to